Easy hikes on Oahu Hawaii that include waterfalls, beaches, and migrating whales. What to expect and how to get there.

 How to get there

 From downtown take Panahou st up towards the Manoa Valley.
 Panuhou st turns into Manoa Rd.
 At the fork in the road bare left and continue up Manoa Rd.
-Once close to your destination you can either park in the residential neighborhood and walk up or you can drive to the parking area just below the trailhead for $5.
+Once close to your destination you can either park in the residential neighborhood and walk up or you can pay to park just below the trailhead.